SCRedstone/playlist-backup/README.md

 #### [DOWNLOAD NOW!](https://github.com/SCRedstone/playlist-backup/releases)

-## Disclaimers
+## First-time Setup
+* Windows OS only
 * Due to rate limiting issues, <b>users must provide their own YouTube and Soundcloud API keys</b>.
-* Windows OS only

-## First-time Setup
-1. Obtain the necessary YouTube and/or Soundcloud API key(s).
-If you don't use Soundcloud for example, you don't need to get a Soundcloud API key.
+1. Obtain an API key for the service(s) you want to use.
-   * For YouTube API, ensure `youtube` scope is enabled.
+   * For YouTube API, please enable the `youtube` scope.
 2. Launch the program and paste the API key(s) via <b>Menu > Settings</b>, then save.

 #### How to obtain playlist IDs